singulatron/superplatform/docs-source/docs/building-applications/backend-environment-variables.md

  |-> Container Launched By Singulatron
 ```

+## `SINGULATRON_ADDRESS`

+This envar is used in by the `Registry Svc` to register the node.
+It should be an at least internally resolving address so the nodes can talk to each other.

 ## `SINGULATRON_DB`

 You can use this envar to make Singulatron actually use a database instead of local file storage to store data.